f5devcentral/f5-automation-labs/docs/lab-1/lab-1-objectives.rst

 LAB 1 - Objectives
 ==================
+* Use Postman Primer as a reference as needed.
 * Explore the iControl REST API on a BIG-IP
 * Authenticate to the BIG-IP using a username/password and token
 * Modify the authentication token timeout